-(220) Genealogical research about separate great-grandfather generation turns up the Great uncle Arthurs who jumped ship in the early 20th century
+(220) Genealogical research about separate great-grandfather generation turns up great-uncles called Arthur who jumped ship in the early 20th century

 On May 4th 2005 I was in the showroom of Global Cars in Cabo Roig, about 2 miles from our home, when I overheard another customer being addressed as "Mr Malpas".
 As I drove away I tried to recall where I had heard that name before.
 And then I remembered that it was that of a guy on the Internet Chess Club, an Australian who had bought a copy of Coincidences from me.